-On April 20, 2010, the Deepwater Horizon oil rig owned by British Petroleum (BP) exploded as a result of a blowout at the Macondo Project in the Gulf Mexico.
+In April 2010, the Deepwater Horizon oil rig owned by British Petroleum (BP) exploded as a result of a blowout at the Macondo Project in the Gulf Mexico.
 Of the 126 oil rig workers aboard, 11 died and 16 were injured.
 The resulting oil spill was the largest in U.S. history and the rig was a total loss.

 The Deepwater Horizon disaster looms large in the public eye because the environmental damage it caused will linger for many years.
 However, disasters still occur in offshore maritime facilities all over the world.
 In June of 2013, an offshore support vessel named Celeste Ann sank in the Gulf of Mexico after colliding with an oil rig.
 None of the 22 persons aboard were seriously injured, but the Celeste Ann went to the bottom of the sea.

 A few weeks later, one oil rig worker was declared missing and presumed dead after the jack-up rig Perro Negro 6 sank off the coast of Angola on July 1.
 The seabed under one of the rig’s three legs collapsed and caused the jack-up rig to plummet into the Atlantic.
 Six of the missing oil rig worker’s fellow crew members suffered minor injuries.
 On July 24, another jack-up rig, the Hercules 265, caught fire in the Gulf of Mexico after a blowout similar to the one that destroyed Deepwater Horizon.
 Fortunately, the Hercules 265 had no crew aboard, but the rig sank.

 Not all offshore maritime injuries have to be catastrophic to cause injuries.
 There are many incidents beyond explosions, fires, or sinking that can hurt, disable, or even kill offshore workers and seamen.